liamnichols/xcstrings-tool/README.md

 ```

 XCStrings Tool aims to extend your localization experience so that you don't have to compromise anything.
 It does this by using your Strings Catalog as a source for generating elegant Swift code that you can reference directly within the rest of your project.

+## Requirements

+- An Xcode or Swift Package project using Xcode 15 or later.
+- Localizations using the new Strings Catalogs (.xcstrings) or legacy .strings and .stringsdict formats.

 ## Getting Started